Crib Garden and its Wildlife

 with a winter stream and made a wildlife friendly vegetable garden.

-small copse, where we have located our Teaching Cabin, has been thinned and its original woodland flowers
+of native trees has been thinned and its original woodland flowers

 encouraged to spread.
 We have laid hedges and sown grass paths.
 Three